DavideOlivieri/progetto/README.md

 ***
 This route shows some statistics for the chosen State like, the total of events, the average monthly events, the month with the most events and the month with the fewest events.
 It also allows to see the number of events for a specific genre. \
-Parameter to be entered:
+Optional parameter to be entered:

-> state_code
+> state_code = param, if you want to search for another state \
+> seeEvents = yes/no, if value is "yes" shows all the events and not only the stats.

 #### Example
 This is an example with the default parameter (state_code = CA )